The Colorful Life of Irene Diefenbach

 Irene remained on her own until 1993 when she began to finally need more assistance.
 Sophie helped her to move into a retirement complex, but Irene hated it there.
 Though she herself was eighty-three, she was disgusted that she was surrounded by “old people” and became depressed.
 Her daughter, Sophie, believes that this was “the beginning of the end.”
 At the retirement home, Irene experienced six more mini-strokes and a seizure.
 Likewise, while attempting to get out of bed one morning, Irene fell and fractured several vertebrae.
 She was transferred to the hospital and then released to a nursing home under hospice care.

 Irene is currently not able to communicate very well, though she seems alert.
 Sophie is convinced that her mother does not realize she is in a nursing home and that it would “instantly kill her” if she knew.
 Sophie is racked with guilt and sorrow regarding the whole situation and continuously urges the staff to provide intellectual stimulation for her mother.
 Irene, for her part, when awake, seems very pleasant and amiable and is happy with whatever is given to her.
-“She was a wonderful mother,” Sophie says of Irene and that she was “everyone’s best friend.”
+“She was a wonderful mother,” says Sophie.
+She was “everyone’s best friend.”

 (Originally written: January 1995)